-2.5.2 Vent the Exhaust Line to a Fume Hood
+2.5.3 Vent the Exhaust Line to a Fume Hood

-The black exhaust line on the back of the unit should be vented to a fume hood.
-Make certain that the fume hood withdraws gas from the detector (i.e. there should be a positive pressure between the detector and the hood).
+The black exhaust line on the back of the unit containing the volatilized mobile phase and sample particules and should be vented to a fume hood.
+Make certain that the fume hood withdraws gas from the detector (i.e. there should be a positive pressure between the detector and the fume hood).
 Verify that no tube damage or inappropriate installation could allow a gas leak in laboratory.

-The vacuum must be moderate to avoid turbulence in the glass cell siphon or liquid spilled into the evaporation tube.
+The vacuum must be moderate to avoid turbulence in the glass cell siphon or liquid spilled into the evaporation tube (excessive noise or loss of sample).